Town

 single image

-A teacher working in Aylesbury is hoping to use the publicity gained for the assault he suffered to support the LGBTQ+ community.
+A teacher employed in Aylesbury seeks to leverage the attention garnered from the assault he endured to advocate for the LGBTQ+ community.

-Any witnesses or anyone with information about the attack are asked to call 101 and quote reference number 8673/22AUG.
+To support the investigation, witnesses or individuals with information about the attack are urged to contact 101 and reference the incident with the number 8673/22AUG.

 You may like